CAT-HCA/Week12/Angular/demo2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Good Examples of:

+### HTML
+- [(ngModel)] - assigning 2-way data binding in html (changing data in form field would reflect in dynamic html data

+- [ngStyle] - angular styling directive to adjust css based on conditionals

+- *ngFor="let mountain of mountains"
+  -Angular For loop looping through array of mountains to display each mountain object in its own para

+### TS/JS
+- methods to "push" variable values to the string interpolation in html

+- clearing fields and disabling/enabling buttons (event binding)

+- method for styling with ternary conditional